REORTS ON ENDING DETENTION

 Alternatives to Violence Project (we recommend you get their manuals)

-RESOURCES ON PRISON ABOLITION
+RESOURCES ON PRISON ALTERNATIVES

 - The CR10 Publications Collective (eds.), Abolition Now!: Ten Years of Strategy and Struggle Against the Prison Industrial Complex (2008).